Corned Beef and Cabbage For Two with carrots and potatoes is a hearty St. Patrick’s Day dinner to serve in March using the boiling method.

 Every March, I get a message from my parents asking when they can come over so I can make them corned beef and cabbage for St. Patrick’s Day.

-We usually pick the Saturday closest to St. Patty’s Day.
-This year it’ll be on the 14th.
+We usually pick the Saturday closest to St. Paddy’s Day.

 Corned beef and cabbage is a once a year meal for me, mostly because it takes forever to cook.